-When it comes to health insurance options, many Medicare beneficiaries are turning to Medicare Advantage in Florida.
+When it comes to health insurance options, many Medicare beneficiaries are turning to a top Medicare Advantage plan in Florida.
 Private insurance companies sell Medicare Advantage plans, also known as Medicare Part C plans, and handle the details of claims processing and customer service.

 The Centers for Medicare and Medicaid Services write the guidelines for Medicare Advantage plans in Florida.
 To be eligible for Medicare Advantage, you must pay your Medicare Part B premium.
 If you opt for a Medicare Advantage plan, you cannot buy additional coverage through Medicare Supplement insurance (Medigap).

 Medicare Advantage offers cost-saving opportunities, flexible coverage options, and more benefits compared to traditional Medicare coverage.